Quick facts

 - Ticks can also be reintroduced into areas when animals and birds carrying ticks move into previously treated areas.

-- When high numbers of ticks are present in areas near home yards, treating the edges of wooded or brushy areas and paths with insecticides can help to reduce tick numbers.
+- Treating the edges of wooded or brushy areas and paths with insecticides can help reduce tick numbers.

 - Use an insecticide labeled for a turf area, such as those containing permethrin, cyfluthrin or carbaryl.